f5devcentral/f5-automation-labs/docs/class2/module1/module1.rst

 various tools and documentation.

-To install the f5-super-netops-container you need to be sure your system support running Docker Community Edition (CE).
+To install the f5-super-netops-container you need to be sure your system supports running Docker Community Edition (CE).
 Please refer to https://docs.docker.com/engine/installation/#platform-support-matrix for more information.